 L-Interdett taħt is-sodda was staged in Malta in 2006 by TeatruTramm.
 It's a play whose origins lie in the period of Malta's decolonisation, particularly the conflict between the Church and the Malta Labour Party during the 60's.
 The politico-religious dispute occupies a salient place in many people's memories, due to the atmosphere of tension and division in the Maltese community that it brought about.
-It has been translated into Arabic by Walid Nabhan and in French by Cecilia Mattalia and staged in Alexandria by I-Act and at the Odeon in Paris.
+This book tells the story of Mimì - a young Labour activist who had the misfortune of not only dying prematurely but worse still while the politico-religious question was raging - and the grave digger - who has been working all his life in the Addolorata cemetry.
+It has been translated into Arabic by Walid Nabhan and into French by Cecilia Mattalia and staged in Alexandria by I-Act and at the Odeon in Paris.

-Originally performed in 2006, Clare Azzopardi's L-Interdett Taht Is-Sodda remains an important text for Malta's historical consciousness.
+Originally performed in 2006, Clare Azzopardi’s L-Interdett Taħt Is-Sodda remains an important text for Malta’s historical consciousness, says Marco Galea.

 It’s been fifty years since the trouble between Archbishop Gonzi and Labour leader Dom Mintoff grew out of proportion and culminated in the country being torn apart.
 For a number of years, every Maltese person was asked to take sides, to proclaim publicly whether they stood with the Catholic hierarchy – which in real terms meant to be considered a Catholic – or with the leaders of the Labour Party, which meant you were ostracised from the Church.